manishiitg/ML_Experiments/README.md

 Learning NLP through deep learning

 - ##### Keras #####
-  - [Golve Embedding with Keras CNN/LSTM](nlp/golve_vectors_with_keras_deep_nets.ipynb) Got good results using golve vectors with LSTM but it takes time to train the network
+  - [Golve Embedding with Keras CNN/LSTM](nlp/golve_vectors_with_keras_deep_nets.ipynb) Got good results using golve vectors with LSTM but it takes time to train the network. - [ ] Should come back to this later and test this with more relevent data

 ### Keras ###